francoismartineau/snake_game/readme.md

 ![user-invicible](https://i.postimg.cc/rF7xN6qS/user-invicible.gif)

 During my studies at Université Laval, I had to modify a naïve Dijkstra implementation and improve it significantly.
 My strategy had a complexity of O(u+n) where n is the number of locations and u is the number of possible distances.
 For further details, see my [report in french](https://docs.google.com/document/d/1tVqNiSNAh0G4h7_7KM4GMVgTxKbfcze4Tr1mpQ7nciI/edit?usp=sharing) produced during this course.
+I reused that implementation in this game.